If you are after small kids' bedroom ideas, then we have you covered right here.

 We know you must have visions of gorgeously decorated kids room ideas that ooze creativity but are tidy and practical at the same time, but let's face it that's a tricky ideal to achieve, whether you're working on grownup bedroom ideas or spaces for little ones.

 These tiny bedroom ideas not only look great but they are also ACHIEVABLE and are in it for more than just the Instagram post.

-So don't let the challenge of a tricky room put you off, because we happen to be experts in transforming small awkward spaces into fabulous rooms.
+So don't let the challenge of a tricky room put you off, because we happen to be experts in transforming small awkward spaces into fabulous rooms, don't you know?

 1. Embrace coziness in a tiny kids' room